vityasyyy/Xtream/README.md

 ./dev.sh k6
 ```

-This script executes the `scripts/stress_test.js` file, which sends requests to the `GET /health` and `POST /videos` endpoints.
+This script executes the `scripts/stress_test.js` file, which sends requests to the `GET /health` and `GETideos` endpoints.

 ### Customizing the Test